Chrétien de Troyes

 daz er mir denne hilfet niht,

 so vil man im der hilfe giht'..
 (P.461,18-26)

-The time has certainly come for a young French scholar to re-translate the prologue and restore Chrétien's ambiguities.
-(Please send your translation to firstname.lastname@example.org so that we can post it.)
+The time has come for a French scholar to re-translate the prologue and restore Chrétien's ambiguities.
+(Please send your translation to email@example.com so that we can post it.)
 Because as long as the current "general context" is maintained, all translations and prose adaptations into modern French (and other languages) will continue to distort the intentions of the poet.
-We owe it to him so that his efforts were not in vain !
+We owe it to him – so that his effort was not in vain !

-The two versions of the prologue that show the structure of twelve lines that are followed by a pause, a kunstpause which only a dramaturg or entertainer would fully understand.
-Important examples are the suspense after line 12, who the most noble man in the empire might be, the change of style in line 13, and the return to an innocuous and hypocritical tone in line 25 which gets pathological and leads from his hands to the kidneys, etc. These lines and pauses should be rehearsed aloud to fully understand what Chrétien had in mind:
+The two versions of the prologue show the structure of twelve lines that are followed by a pause, a kunstpause which only a dramaturg or entertainer would understand.
+Important examples are the suspense after line 12, who the most noble man in the empire might be, the change of style in line 13, and the return to the innocuous and hypocritical tone in line 25, which gets pathological by leading from his hands to the kidneys, etc. These lines and pauses should be rehearsed aloud to appreciate how Chrétien played with his audience:

 1 Qui petit seem petit quialt